Breeding birds: 48 pairs

 Juvenile cranes have dull yellow tips to their body feathers, a grey throat, and a chestnut head with no bare patch.
 Their tails are less bulky.
 They have brown or dark grey legs, and brown or grey eyes.

 Every two years adult cranes completely moult before migration leaving them flightless for 6 weeks while their new feathers grow.

 During breeding season cranes, who are usually gregarious, become territorial.
 Breeding takes place in May near shallow water in dense vegetation, and they are solitary nesters.
 The nest is a large platform made from dry grass built on the ground.

 Cranes lay 1 or 2 eggs which are incubated mainly by the female for 4 weeks.
 The chicks are precocial and can swim soon after hatching and run at about 24 hours.
 They fledge at 2 months but stay with their parents until the end of the first winter.
 They reach sexual maturity at 3-5 years.

 Cranes eat a variety of plant matter including seeds, cereals, acorns, and roots.
 They will also eat insects, molluscs, and small crustaceans.

-Cranes can be found all year round in the UK but are most likely to be seen during migration in April and early May in the south and west.
+Cranes can be found all year round in the UK but are most likely to be seen during migration in April and early May in the south and east of England.
 There is a small breeding population in Norfolk.